 In addition, there have been several important scientific studies undertaken in the past decade that have demonstrated that a diet high in olive oil works to lower the risk of breast cancer in women.
 Thus, one of the beneficial results of adopting the Mediterranean diet is a lowering of the risk for breast cancer.

-Of course the it’s not just for women as you would already know but you’d be surprised the amount of people who DO not what’s good for them and don’t do anything about it.
-If you think you’re ready to learn more you can get my Mediterranean diet eBook and some additional free bonuses here.
+Of course the it’s not just for women as you would already know but you’d be surprised the amount of people who DO know what’s good for them and don’t do anything about it.

-If you don’t that’s fine too, I just hope you can use this info in some positive way,
+I hope you can use this info in some positive way,